My stepmom, Esta, and I made this torte.

-Yes, my fam might have ate dessert before AND after dinner.
+My fam may or may not have had dessert before AND after dinner.
 Little piggies we are.

-My brother and my soon-to-be sis in law were also there (hey guys)!
-The three of us were pretending like we were going to watch these people eat this dessert and we would have a “little” later, after dinner.
+My brother and my soon-to-be sis-in-law were also there (hey guys)!
+The three of us were pretending like we were going to watch these people eat this dessert and we would have a “little” later after dinner.
 Yeah, that lasted about 3 minutes and then we all might as well have been face first in this dessert.
 Holy goodness!
 I’m sure not good at dealing with temptation.
-Stick a piece of this torte in front of my face and I’ll, well, most likely eat it.
-Mmm, I sure hope this is as good with ______ peaches…
+Stick a piece of this torte in front of my face and it’ll be gone in seconds.

 The funny part is, my almost sister-in-law “